asciamanna/asciamanna.github.io/_drafts/avoid-technical-improvement-backlogs.md

 Several times in my career I've encountered agile coaches who recommend creating, what they call, a technical debt backlog.
 They believe this separate backlog should be managed, in addition to the product's feature backlog, by the product owner.
 They often discuss some ratio of product-to-technical debt stories that each cross-functional team should be picking up in their iterations / sprints.
-While they do a good job describing the benefits of such an approach, they never describe why you would want to avoid it.
+While they do a good job describing the benefits of such an approach, they never describe why an organization would want to avoid this.
 Generally, it seems a lot of agile coaches accept this as a "best practice."
 In my experience these separate backlogs for technical issues are a problem for the organization.
 They are band-aides covering up a greater problem on the development team (and more likely the larger organization) that needs to be addressed. **Refactoring and addressing technical issues in the code does not belong on a team's backlog.**

 ## Technical Debt?

-Naming things is important.
+Using the right terminology is important (just like using descriptive variable and method names in code).
 Often I've heard this backlog referred to as a "technical debt" backlog.
-One of my pet peeves is that technical debt has come to mean any type of sloppy code, which is the very opposite of Ward Cunningham's original definition.
-I refer to this as a "technical improvement backlog" or "refactoring backlog" but it is synonymous with the "tech. debt backlogs" that teams and agile coaches talk about.
+One of my pet peeves is that technical debt has come to mean any type of sloppy code, which is the very opposite of [Ward Cunningham](https://twitter.com/WardCunningham)'s original definition.
+I refer to this as a "technical improvement backlog" or "refactoring backlog" but it is synonymous with the "tech debt backlogs" that teams and agile coaches talk about.

 ## Benefits of a Separate Technical Improvement Backlog